mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 ### Transport Mode

 * Claim Name: transport_mode
 * Claim Description: Mode of transport used for the shipment.
+(Recommended values: "air", "sea", "rail", "truck")
 * Change Controller: IETF
 * Reference: {{transport_mode}} of this specification